ZKTKZ/shopify-challenge-2021/README.md

 2. Create an account with Cloudinary, and replace 'XXXX' in config/cloudinary.yml
 3. To start the server, run `bin/rails s` from the root

+## Overview
+- The app follows the MVC paradigm.
+I used this challenge as an opportunity to learn Ruby on Rails, and so it is the language of choice.
+User authentication is managed by Okta SSO, and Cloudinary is used as a CDN.
+ActiveRecord Sessions enable a user's login state to be tracked across different pages in the application.
+Fpr styling, we use PicoCSS.
+### Tests
+Unit tests for models are in the models folder under `/tests`

+### Models

+`users`

+`sessions`

+### Routes
+`/config/routes.rb`
 The following routes are relevant for the end user:

 /photos/search